-Tender and chock-full of spice and raisins, these no-oatmeal raisin cookies are just as soft and toothsome as the classic but without the grains.
+Tender and chock-full of spice and raisins, these vegan and paleo no-oatmeal raisin cookies are just as soft and toothsome as the classic but without the grains.
 They’re hearty and chewy thanks to roughly chopped shreds of coconut.
 A blend of maple and coconut sugar gives them a caramel-like sweetness along with a generous amount of plump raisins.
 The best part is since they’re made without eggs you can eat the raw batter all you’d like!

 The combination of cinnamon, ginger, anise, cardamom and black pepper gives these cookies just a subtle spiciness but if you prefer a more traditional cookie just go with cinnamon and vanilla instead.
 If you have it, a smidgeon of sea salt scatted over the top before baking is also nice.

 They’ll need a quick chill in the fridge before you pop them in the oven (don’t skip this step, or you’ll end up with very flat cookies), and will seem quite soft when you pull them out but once cooled the edges become slightly crisp while the inside stays soft and tender.